browserengineering/book/book/animations.md

 just a convenience for developers: they also allow the browser to optimize performance.
-Animating `opacity`, for example, doesn't require re-running layout, but because JavaScript is setting the `style` property, it can be hard to for the browser to figure that out.
-CSS transitions make it easy and avoid mistakes.[^browser-detect-diff]
+Animating `opacity`, for example, doesn't require re-running layout, but because JavaScript is setting the `style` property, it can be hard for the browser to figure that out.
+CSS transitions make it easy to express an animation in a way browsers can easily optimize.[^browser-detect-diff]

 [^browser-detect-diff]: When DOM styles change, real browsers do in fact attempt to figure out what changed and minimize recomputation.
 Chromium, for example,